A couple things before I hop on the highway to Cleveland:

 It was time for the annual dress up the rookies day after the Twins beat Detroit 10-4.

 The event has been watered down in recent years.
 You don't see nearly as many dresses (and no more raunchy ones) as you used to.
-And I hear that the player's association makes sure the players understand the ramifications of dressing up someone in something offense.
+And I hear that the player's association makes sure the players understand the ramifications of dressing up someone in something offensive.

 So the costumes now are similar to what you would see in a bar during Halloween.